jmfieldman/Velocity/README.md

 ### The Solution

-Swift Dependency Magnet lets you remove the 'remote' aspect of your SPM dependencies from the perspective of your build tools.
+SwiftDependencyMagnet lets you remove the 'remote' aspect of your SPM dependencies from the perspective of your build tools.

 You declare the top-level dependencies that your project uses.
 The magnet uses SPM